 The forest surrounds our meeting place, the Ashdown Park Hotel.
 The whole area was a Norman hunting ground, and villages and estates still have the atmosphere of clearings in the woods.
 The woods are inviting.

-Above: The first edible species of mushrooms to be spotted is this colony of puffballs growing on a log.
-They are a little past their best: they should be solid white for eating.
 The window of opportunity is small; when the spores begin to ripen, slime soon follows.
 Yes, they are officially “edible,” but like an old lettuce in the back of the refrigerator, they are best avoided.

 Bay Boletus has a good working relationship with the tree roots it congregates around; they are micorrhizal partners.
 In describing their co-habiting life, our guide Anne helps me to understand why we use micorrhizal powder when planting bare root shrubs: